corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 2. Stop the node.
 3. In the node directory, copy the current configuration file (which points to the old key provider) to `node.conf.previous`.
 4. Edit `node.conf` so that it points to the new key provider.
 The new configuration must have `freshIdentitiesConfiguration` enabled, because the tool creates every new key as a wrapped key on that provider.
-5. Run the key rotation tool.
-Both configuration files must point to the same node database:
+5. Run the key rotation tool:

    ```shell
    java -jar corda-tools-ha-utilities.jar node-confidential-identity-cross-provider-key-rotation